bytex-solutions/snamp/docs/connectors/snmp-connector.md

 ### Conversion format
 Some ASN.1 data types can be mapped into more than one SNAMP data type (see **SNAMP Management Information Model** for more information).
 This behavior can be specified manually using `snmpConversionFormat` configuration parameter.

-The following table describes ASN.1 mapping for different conversion formats:
+Following table describes ASN.1 mapping for different conversion formats:

 ASN.1 data type | Conversion format | SNAMP MIM data type
 ---- | ---- | ----
-OCTET_STRING | _Default_ (if not specified) | The connector will choose `text` or `hex` automatically if string containing in Managed Object is human-readable
+OCTET_STRING | _Default_ (if not specified) | Connector will choose `text` or `hex` automatically if string containing in Managed Object is human-readable
 OCTET_STRING | text | string (human-readable)
 OCTET_STRING | hex | string (in HEX format, for example `8d:65:32:57:f6`)
 OCTET_STRING | raw | int8 array